 The Parent Liaison and Attendance Liaison conduct Home visits to support student attendance, academic performance and distribute other Garcia M.S. program information.
-In addition events, such as Open House (2 times per year) including Health Fair and meet the teacher night, is where the Garcia faculty and staff also provide periodic sessions and seminars in English and Spanish to increase parental communication and involvement.
+In addition events, such as Open House and meet the teacher night, is where the Garcia faculty and staff also provide periodic sessions and seminars in English and Spanish to increase parental communication and involvement.